 - Wage Garnishment

-Chapter 7 Bankruptcy in Plantation
+Chapter 7 Bankruptcy in Miami

 Chapter 7 bankruptcy is one of the most common types of bankruptcy.
 Both individuals and small businesses can file for Chapter 7 bankruptcy, which is also known as liquidation bankruptcy.
 Chapter 7 bankruptcy is described as liquidation bankruptcy because it involves liquidating all of the debtor’s assets—except assets that are exempt—and repaying creditors with the proceeds.
 As long as all of the debts are dischargeable, the debtor is then able to get a new start financially and does not have to make payments on those dischargeable debts, which are wiped clean.